jessarcher/jessarcher.com/source/_posts/casting-json-columns-to-value-objects.md

 $user->address->calculateDistance($otherUser->address);
 ```

-I have also created a package with the `CastableDataTransferObject` so all you need to bring is your own classes :)
+If you want to use the `CastableDataTransferObject` in your project, I have created a package so you only need to bring your own classes!

 * [Packagist](https://packagist.org/packages/jessarcher/laravel-castable-data-transfer-object)
 * [GitHub](https://github.com/jessarcher/laravel-castable-data-transfer-object)